stroparo/dotfiles/README.md

 #### Recipes

-After the options you might give arguments.
+After the options you might specify arguments.
 These are a list of recipes to be executed.
 These recipes are scripts in the ```recipes``` directory.
 You might omit the ```.sh``` extension and the script will put it back in.

 ## Comprehensive setup